mguiagous/oci-blog-fast-tracking-apcertif/README.md

 ```

 ## input.auto.tfvars (alias terraform.tfvars)
-Modify the value of each variable listed below and provide your entry before running Terraform.
+You can modify the value of each variable listed below and give your entry before you run Terraform.

 #### 1. Compartment